As you know, I’m very interested in the subject of happiness.

 These questions and thoughts are what led me to write all of these posts.

-So I was very flattered (and extremely excited) when #1 NY Times Best Selling Author Gretchen Rubin of the Happiness Project fame interviewed me on her very popular blog.
+So I was very flattered (and very excited) when #1 NY Times Best Selling Author Gretchen Rubin of the Happiness Project interviewed me on her blog.
+As you know, I’m a huge fan of her work.
+Her book is a must-read.

 You can read the full interview on her blog by clicking here.